Workforce Architecture · Reinvention Strategy

 The Uncredentialed Craft Master

 Deep skill, no formal certification.
 A painter with 20 years of surface-prep expertise.
 A welder who has held tolerances a credentialed hire couldn't match.
 Their education is in their hands, not on paper.
-Some declined to be interviewed for reports out of fear that documentation could expose uncertain immigration status.
 The industry needs them.
-The policy conversation must include them, carefully and equitably.
+The path forward must include them, carefully and equitably.

 Enters at Clarity.
 Most often stalls at Boldness: "I don't have the paper, so who am I to step up?"
 The friction is the future self pulling forward against the self-concept they are still defending.